syncfusion-content/blazor-docs/blazor/toast/config.md

 ```

-7. Update the SfToast dynamically in the options, which will load a content to `SfToast`
+7. Update the SfToast dynamically in the options, which will load a content to `SfToast`.
-8. Add below code in `index.razor` file and run the application
+8. Add below code in `index.razor` file and run the application.

 ```cshtml